suprsend/suprsend-inbox-example/README.md

 2. Make sure you have node version 18+ as its needed to run this vite project
 3. npm install
 4. npm run dev
+5. Replace `SuprSendProvider` props with your valid values.